Lantana montevidensis: Cultivation

 Lantana montevidensis is also cultivated as an ornamental plant for its plentiful colorful lavender to purple flowers and as a drought tolerant groundcover, woody vine, and trailing plant for containers and in the ground.
-In subtropical climates there are flowers most of the year, with yellow blooming and variegated leaved cultivars also available.
+In subtropical climates there are flowers most of the year, with variegated leaved cultivars also available.
 It is a hardy, long-lived shrub that can withstand periods of extended drought and an ability to grow and reproduce under both shade and full sun.
 This plant is toxic to livestock.

 Distribution

 Native to Uruguay, northeastern and northwestern Argentina, Bolivia, Paraguay and southern Brazil, the plant is present nearly worldwide as an introduced species of garden and landscape plant, where it is naturalized in New Zealand, Hawaii, New Caledonia and southern United States (i.e. California, Texas, Louisiana, Alabama, Georgia and Florida).
 In some areas, such as parts of Australia and Hawaii, it is a noxious weed and invasive species.
 It is found typically in tropical and subtropical environments, and sporadically in temperate and semi-arid areas.

 In Australia, the plant was first introduced as an ornamental in 1851, and began escaping the garden in 1871.
 Today, it is found in well drained wildernesss in alluvial soil, eucalyptus forest in loamy soil and on sandstone rocks, disturbed areas near mangroves, and beside roadsides and river banks.
 Its seeds are spread extensively by fruit-eating animals and birds, water running over the soil surface during heavy rain and in mud sticking to hooves and footwear.
 It can also spread vegetatively by layering.